unicef/magicbox/docs/admin/github-workflow.rst

 Below is how you can add this service to a repo:

  1. Make sure you have the **admin access** to the repo.
- (New core developers can gain such access across multiple repos if `@mikefab <https://github.com/mikefab>`_ or one of the people in charge adds them to the `MagicBox Admins team <https://github.com/orgs/unicef/teams/magicbox-admins/members>`_.)
+ (New core developers can gain such access across multiple repositories if Mike (`@mikefab <https://github.com/mikefab>`_) or one of the people in charge adds them to the `MagicBox Admins team <https://github.com/orgs/unicef/teams/magicbox-admins/members>`_.)

  2. If you are not on Travis CI yet, browse to `travis-ci.com <https://travis-ci.com/>`_ and log in with your GitHub account.
- Along the way, you will have the option to add any repo to Travis CI.
+ Along the way, you will have the option to add any repository to Travis CI.
  Select *Only select repositories* and choose ``unicef/<the-repo-of-interest>`` from the drop-down list.
- **NOTE**: As of 07/2018, we still go by handpicking repos rather than adding every repo to Travis CI, although this policy might change in the future.
+ **NOTE**: As of 07/2018, we still go by handpicking repositories rather than adding every repository to Travis CI, although this policy might change in the future.
- Once you arrive at your Travis CI Profile page, you will see the list of all repos currently under Travis CI tracking (whether from your personal account or the *unicef* GitHub account).
+ Once you arrive at your Travis CI Profile page, you will see the list of all repositories currently under Travis CI tracking (whether from your personal account or the `@unicef <https://github.com/unicef>`_ GitHub account).

- 3. Now go to the repo's home page, click on the *Settings* tab, then select *Integrations & services* from the left-side menu.
+ 3. Now go to the repository's main page on GitHub, click on the *Settings* tab, then select *Integrations & services* from the left-side menu.
  If everything is properly set up in the previous step, you should see Travis CI under *Installed GitHub Apps*.

- 4. Go to the root directory of the repo and add a new file called ``.travis.yml``.
+ 4. Go to the root directory of the repository and add a new file called ``.travis.yml``.
  Place the following content in that file:

  .. code-block:: javascript